brovie96/vimrc/README.md

 `:PlugInstall` so that vim-plug will download the plugins to the `.vim/plugged` folder.
 Remember to periodically run `:PlugUpdate` in Vim to make sure the plugins are up to date and to load new plugins if available.
+Also periodically run `:PlugClean` to remove downloaded plugins that are no longer being loaded.